MaksymZhuravel/TranslationApp/Readme.md

 ## Features

-- Add, edit, and delete translations for different languages.
+- Add and edit translations for different languages.
-- Search for translations by key or value.
 - Export translations to a file for backup or sharing.
 - Import translations from a file to populate the translation database.
-- Supports multiple languages for localization.

 ## Getting Started